CarCareTruth Score

-See the full ranking →This product ranks #11 of 17 in Drying Towel.Three above it ↓
+Prices may varyThis product ranks #12 of 16 in Drying Towel.Three above it ↓

-TL;DR 1500 GSM twist-loop in a 30x30-inch square format, 611 Amazon reviews at 4.6 stars, no documented marring pattern.
+TL;DR 1500 GSM twist-loop in a 30x30-inch square format, well-reviewed by owners, with no documented marring pattern.
 The heaviest GSM in The Rag Company's drying lineup, built for large vehicles and high-volume drying sessions.

 A 30x30-inch drying towel at 1500 GSM, built from a 70/30 polyester/polyamide twist-loop weave and manufactured in China.
 At 1500 GSM the pile carries more water per pass than any other TRC drying towel.
 The manufacturer says the towel was designed to handle multiple full-size trucks on one fill, though no independent community confirmation of specific vehicle coverage was found at time of publication.
-The 611-review Amazon corpus at 4.6 stars shows no documented swirl or marring pattern.
-What reviewers do flag is dye bleeding in early washes: the red color can tint other microfibers washed alongside it until the excess clears, so wash separately at first.
+Well-reviewed by owners, it shows no documented swirl or marring pattern.
+What owners do flag is dye bleeding in early washes: the red color can tint other microfibers washed alongside it until the excess clears, so wash separately at first.
 Edges are machine-sewn and hemmed.
 No independent community confirmation on dark or corrected paint was found at time of publication.

 The right fit for owners drying trucks, SUVs, or RVs who want maximum absorption from one towel without switching to a second.
 The 30x30-inch square format works well for blotting and draped use on flat panels.
 Skip for freshly corrected or single-stage dark paint, where the Eagle Edgeless 500/600 (silk tagless edgeless construction) is the community-documented benchmark in The Rag Company lineup.